bduggan/raku-duck-csv/README.md

 DESCRIPTION
 ===========

-This module provides a simple way to read CSV files into Raku using DuckDB.
-It uses the DuckDB SQL engine to efficiently parse and query CSV data.
+This module exports a single function `read-csv` that parses a CSV file.
+It uses duckdb for the parsing, and is equivalent to `select * from read_csv('file.csv')`.

 SUBROUTINES
 ===========